wtrekell/OmniGen2/README.md

 * **Run Locally**:
     ```bash
+    # for only generating image
     pip install gradio
     python app.py
     # Optional: Share demo with public link (You need to be able to access huggingface)
     python app.py --share

+    # for generating image or text
+    pip install gradio
+    python app_chat.py
     ```

 ## 💡 Usage Tips
 To achieve optimal results with OmniGen2, you can adjust the following key hyperparameters based on your specific use case.
-- `num_inference_step`: The number of sampling steps per generation.
-Higher values generally improve quality but increase generation time.
-    - Recommended Range: 28 to 50
 - `text_guidance_scale`: Controls how strictly the output adheres to the text prompt (Classifier-Free Guidance).
-    - **For Text-to-Image**: Use a higher value (e.g., 6-7) for simple or less detailed prompts.
-Use a lower value (e.g., 4) for complex and highly detailed prompts.
-    - **For Editing/Composition**: A moderate value around 4-5 is recommended.
 - `image_guidance_scale`: This controls how much the final image should resemble the input reference image.
-    - **The Trade-off**: A higher value (~2.0) makes the output more faithful to the reference image's structure and style, but it might ignore parts of your text prompt.
+    - **The Trade-off**: A higher value makes the output more faithful to the reference image's structure and style, but it might ignore parts of your text prompt.
 A lower value (~1.5) gives the text prompt more influence.
-    - **Tip**: Start with 1.5 and increase it if you need more consistency with the reference image.
-For image editing task, we recommend to set it between 1.3 and 2.0; for in-context generateion task, a higher image_guidance_scale will maintian more details in input images, and we recommend to set it between 2.5 and 3.0.
+    - **Tip**: For image editing task, we recommend to set it between 1.2 and 2.0; for in-context generateion task, a higher image_guidance_scale will maintian more details in input images, and we recommend to set it between 2.5 and 3.0.
 - `max_pixels`: Automatically resizes images when their total pixel count (width × height) exceeds this limit, while maintaining its aspect ratio.
 This helps manage performance and memory usage.
+  - **Tip**: Default value is 1024*1024.
+You can reduce this value if you encounter memory issues.
 - `max_input_image_side_length`: Maximum side length for input images.
 - `negative_prompt`: Tell the model what you don't want to see in the image.
     - **Example**: blurry, low quality, text, watermark
     - **Tip**: For the best results, try experimenting with different negative prompts.
-If you're not sure, just leave it blank.
+If you're not sure, just use the default negative prompt.
 - `enable_model_cpu_offload`: **Reduces VRAM usage by nearly 50% with a negligible impact on speed**.
   - This is achieved by offloading the model weights to CPU RAM when they are not in use.
   - See: [Model Offloading](https://huggingface.co/docs/diffusers/optimization/memory#model-offloading)
 - `enable_sequential_cpu_offload`: Minimizes VRAM usage to less than 3GB, but at the cost of significantly slower performance.
   - This works by offloading the model in submodules and loading them onto the GPU sequentially as needed.
   - See: [CPU Offloading](https://huggingface.co/docs/diffusers/optimization/memory#cpu-offloading)

+Some suggestions for improving generation quality:
+- Use high-resolution and high-quality images.
+Images that are too small or blurry will also result in low-quality output.
+We recommend ensuring that the input image size is greater than 512 whenever possible.
+- Provide detailed instructions.
+For in-context generation tasks, specify which elements from which image the model should use.
+- Try to use English as much as possible, as OmniGen2 currently performs better in English than in Chinese.

 ## 💻 Resources Requirement
 OmniGen2 natively requires an **NVIDIA RTX 3090** or an equivalent GPU with approximately **17GB of VRAM**.
 For devices with less VRAM, you can enable **CPU Offload** to run the model.